Bob Ayala

-Bob Ayala was an American Contemporary Christian musician from Los Angeles, California.
+Bob Ayala (March 9, 1951 - November 22, 2020) was an American Contemporary Christian musician from Los Angeles, California.

+Early and personal life

+Robert Steven "Bob" Ayala was born and raised in Whittier, California.
+He was born with a genetic disease called Retinitis pigmentosa, a genetic condition that causes progressive vision loss.The disease initially presented as tunnel vision in his early teenage years, and by his forties he was completely blind.
+While he retained some vision as a young adult, he began learning Braille in anticipation of total blindness, although he did not regularly use it.
+Employment opportunities for blind individuals were limited at the time; one potential option was stocking snack and drink machines at local malls, which he found unappealing.
+He also worked at a photo developing shop, where his duties included removing exposed rolls of film from disposable cameras.

-Robert Steven "Bob" Ayala (born March 9, 1951, died November 22, 2020) was born and raised in Whittier, California.
-As a teenager, Bob played in two different rock bands, along with his friend Den DeMaio.
-Shortly after graduating from high school, during the Jesus Movement in September 1969, Bob had an encounter with Jesus Christ that transformed his life, giving him newfound hope and joy.
+As a teenager, he played in two rock bands with his friend Den DeMaio.
+Shortly after graduating from high school, during the Jesus movement back in September 1969, he reported having an encounter with Jesus Christ, which he described as transformative for his life.
 Bob had heard the Gospel message partly through the ministry of Gene Scott, a Los Angeles preacher who then was a part of the Assemblies of God.
 Upon giving his life to Christ, Bob left his rock band and started performing publicly in Christian coffee houses, the first being Salt Company in Los Angeles in late 1969.
 He was a regular at a Christian coffee house in Downtown Whittier.
 Later, he began playing at Calvary Chapel Costa Mesa, along with several other up-and-coming Contemporary Christian Musicians.
-Within weeks of Bob's conversion, he met a girl named Carol Agee at a local donut shop, and right away became fascinated with Bible prophecy and the end times, learning much from Carol's mother, Marilyn Agee, a noted Biblical prophecy enthusiast.

-In 1971 Bob met Pamela ("Pam") Jean Vandevier and they married on August 25, 1972, in Whittier.
+Bob met a girl named Carol Agee at a local donut shop, and right away became fascinated with Bible prophecy and the end times, learning much from Carol's mother, Marilyn Agee, a noted Biblical prophecy enthusiast.In 1971 Bob met Pamela ("Pam") Jean Vandevier and they married on August 25, 1972, in Whittier.
 Pam began traveling with Bob throughout California and Arizona doing Christian concerts.
 They performed together as a folk duo.

-Bob was born with a genetic disease called Retinitis pigmentosa.
-The slow onset began with tunnel vision in his early teenage years, and by the time he reached his forties he was completely blind.
-Although he could still see as a young man, he began learning brail, knowing his disease would eventually lead to total blindness, although he didn't follow through with using it.
-In that day, jobs for blind people were very limited.
-One option for him was stocking snack and drink machines at local malls, the thought of which discouraged Bob.
-At one point he worked at a photo developing shop, removing exposed rolls of film from disposable cameras.